 Regardless of your plans for retirement, you may have questions.
 You may wonder if you can keep your plan in place now that you are not with your employer to what options you have to draw income.
 We are here to help you understand how you can manage your income so that you can help it last as long as possible.
 You can also call your Customer Service Representative at any time to talk about options.

 - Staying in your plan – You can keep your money in your defined contribution plan to continue taking advantage of tax-deferred savings.
 There is no need to take your money out and pay possible taxes, fees and commissions.

-- Withdrawals are taxable income to you in the year the payments are made.
+- Withdrawals from pre-tax accounts are taxable income to you in the year the payments are made.
 Qualifying Roth withdrawals may be taken tax-free.

 - Transitioning from saving to spending – Learn more about payout options, timing of distributions and more.